-After Lombard's death, he enlisted in the U.S. Army Air Force and was commissioned a second lieutenant.
+After Lombard's death, Gable enlisted in the U.S. Army Air Force and was commissioned a second lieutenant.
 He flew five combat missions and was awarded the Air Medal and the Distinguished Flying Cross.
 In May 1944, Gable was promoted to major and was assigned to make pictures for the war effort.
-Adolf Hitler offered a reward to anyone who could capture and bring Gable to him.
+His films were so inspirational to the Allies that Adolf Hitler offered a reward to anyone who could capture and bring Gable to him.

 Gable then lived with Joan Crawford after her third divorce.
 They had enjoyed an on-and-off affair for years and starred in pictures together eight times.
 He also continued a relationship with Paulette Goddard.
 In 1948, he proposed marriage to, and was refused by, Nancy Reagan.

 Marriage #4: Sylvia Ashley (1949-1952), a British divorcé who had royal titles from three of her many marriages and was the widow of Douglas Fairbanks.
-In 1953, Gable was to appear in "Mogambo" with Gene Tierney, but she had emotional problems and the directors replaced her with Grace Kelly.
-He was rumored to have had an affair with her even though she was 28 years younger.
+In 1953, Gable was to appear in Mogambo with Gene Tierney, but she had emotional problems and the directors replaced her with Grace Kelly.
+He was rumored to have had an affair with Kelly even though she was 28 years younger than him.